johnolinda/relationships-small-group-study/02-the-problem-and-the-solution.md

----
-layout: page
-title: The Problem and the Solution
+# The Problem and the Solution
----

 **DISCUSSION QUESTION:** *How important are relationships to God?*